批量元件编辑

 Before saving a Workspace Library component defined/edited in the Component Editor to the connected Workspace and making the component be available for use in designs, it is essential to make sure that this component meets the requirements in accordance with the configured settings.
 The Component Editor runs a validation – a Component Rule Check – when you attempt to save a component back to the Workspace or run this feature manually.

-To learn more about component validation, see the Verifying a Component page.
+To learn more about component validation, see the Validating a Component page.

 A Word About Linked Simulation Models